wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/H/Heroism.md

 **Duration:** Concentration, up to 1 minute

 One willing creature’s spirit is bolstered.
-Until the spell ends, the target gains temporary hit points equal to your spellcasting ability modifier at the start of each of its turns and it cannot be [frightened](#Conditions_frightened).
+Until the spell ends, the target gains temporary hit points equal to your spellcasting ability modifier at the start of each of its turns and it cannot be _[<span class="condition">frightened</span>](#Conditions_frightened)_.
 Any temporary hit points remaining are lost when the spell ends.

 **At Higher Levels.**